Accident (Bottom): Plot

 The episode begins with Eddie sitting down at the breakfast table looking severely hungover.
-Richie then enters the room in his pyjamas singing "Happy Birthday to Me", much to Eddie's dismay.
-Richie then begins his annual birthday "routine" of reading what are obviously forged cards, including some supposedly from Sue Carpenter, General Pinochet, Rod Steiger, and "all the lads on the Ark Royal".
-Eddie claims that the cards are the same ones Richie received every year.
-One of the cards is from ABBA with "Happy Christmas 1973" written inside.
-Another appears to be from the people of the Soviet Union "in grateful thanks to comrade Richie".
-Richie asks Eddie where his birthday gift is and, after annoying Richie with a couple of gag gifts (Richie's comb that he "lost" last week and the TV remote), Eddie hands Richie a piece of paper with the words "Madame Swish 3:30" written on it.
+Richie then enters the room in his pyjamas singing "Happy Birthday to Me", much to Eddie's dismay because he hates celebrating his boring flatmate's birthday.
+Richie then begins his annual birthday "routine" of reading what are obviously forged cards done in his own handwriting, including some supposedly from Sue Carpenter, General Pinochet, Rod Steiger, and "all the lads on the Ark Royal" (Which in reality, Richie was caught on board pretending to be the captain just impress Ethel Cardew who's getting off with the arresting officer).
+Eddie claims that all the cards which Richie received every year are the same ones from yesteryears and he's been sending them to himself for as long his irritated flatmate can remember.
+One of the cards is from ABBA with "Happy Christmas 1973" written inside it.
+Another appears to be from the people of the Soviet Union "in grateful thanks to comrade Richie" (Which he puts the R's backwards to make it convincing).
+He also points out that Richie jealously sabotaged Eddie's birthday by gluing up the letter box so he would not get any birthday cards, resulting in Richie having his hands stuck in his pockets all day long.
+Richie believes that the reason for Eddie's attitude is because he "accidentally" ruined Eddie's birthday the previous year after making him cancel his birthday party due to being ill.
+But Eddie replies that Richie had not been ill and had instead ate a tin of curry powder and painted his face green, which Eddie knew it was a hoax, because the paint washed off when the enema backfired.
+Richie then asks Eddie where his birthday gift is and, after annoying Richie with a couple of gag gifts (Richie's comb that he "lost" last week and the TV remote), Eddie hands Richie a small piece of paper with the words "Madame Swish 3:30" written on it.
 Richie, believing it to be a prostitute's card, heaps praise on Eddie and becomes excited at the prospect of finally having sex.
 However, it soon comes to light that Madame Swish is actually a horse running in the 3:30 race at Kempton.
 An ungrateful Richie struggles to hide his disappointment, but eventually relents and gives Eddie £20 to put on the horse, with odds of 10/1.

-Whilst Richie puts up his birthday decorations, Eddie returns after the big race and successfully fools Richie into thinking that the £20 bet Richie put on the race has left him with £2 in winnings.
-As Eddie tosses over the winnings, Richie falls off the ladder he is standing on and breaks his leg.
+Whilst Richie puts up his birthday decorations, Eddie returns after the big race with all party drinks and successfully fools Richie into thinking that the £20 bet Richie put on the race has left him with £2 in winnings, while he keeps the real winning cash for himself.
+As Eddie tosses over the winnings, Richie falls off the ladder he is standing on and breaks his right leg.
 Eddie gives assistance, which results in Richie being knocked unconscious before he eventually manages to get to hospital.